-FAPrisk Screener for Assessing Family Rejection & Related Health Risks in LGBT Youth
+FAPrisk Screener for Assessing Family Rejection & Related Health Risks in Lesbian, Gay, Bisexual, and Transgender (LGBTQ) Youth

 In our work to develop and pilot this screening tool, we found that providers need training and background information to use this tool and to follow up as indicated.